Python-SIP/sip/sphinx/directives.rst

 version numbers do not match then a Python exception is raised.
 The dependent module must then be re-built using the correct specification files for the base module.

+The :directive:`%AutoPyName` directive is used to specify a rule for automatically providing Python names.

 The :directive:`%Docstring` directive is used to specify the module's optional docstring.